-OUTCOME TO THE LADO PROCESS AGREED BY ALL PROFESSIONALS

-Substantiated Unfounded Unsubstantiated Malicious False Allegation There is sufficient There is no evidence There is insufficient There is sufficient There is sufficient evidence to prove or proper basis which evidence to either evidence to disprove evidence to disprove the allegation that a supports the prove or disprove the the allegation and the allegation, child has been allegation being allegation.
-The term, there has been a however, there is no harmed or there is a made.
-It might also therefore, does not deliberate act to evidence to suggest risk of harm. indicate that the imply guilt or deceive. that there was a person making the innocence. deliberate intention allegation to deceive. misinterpreted the incident or was mistaken about what they saw.
+OUTCOME TO THE LADO PROCESS AGREED BY ALL PROFESSIONALS Substantiated Unfounded Unsubstantiated Malicious False Allegation There is sufficient There is no evidence There is insufficient There is sufficient There is sufficient evidence to prove or proper basis evidence to either evidence to disprove evidence to disprove the allegation that a which supports the prove or disprove the allegation and the allegation, child has been allegation being the allegation.
+The there has been a however, there is no harmed or there is a made.
+It might also term, therefore, deliberate act to evidence to suggest risk of harm. indicate that the does not imply guilt deceive. that there was a person making the or innocence. deliberate intention allegation to deceive. misinterpreted the incident or was mistaken about what they saw.
 Alternatively, they may not have been aware of all the circumstances.
-Closure meeting will agree on DBS referral if appropriate and closure letter to employee See LADO Procedures using link on the Wandsworth Family Information Service LADO page.